intensiongmbh/helm-charts/README.md

 | `ingress.annotations`              | Annotations for the ingress                                                                                                                                                                                                                   | `{}`        |
 | `ingress.rules`                    | List of arbitrary paths to the host                                                                                                                                                                                                           | `[]`        |
 | `ingress.tls`                      | List of TLS secrets                                                                                                                                                                                                                           | `[]`        |

+## Post install jobs

+This chart offers the possibility to define jobs that run after the installation.
+To enforce that it runs after the pod is ready, either use the `--wait` option from `helm install` or define a init container that waits for pod to be ready.